WHATS HOT

 Asthma During Pregnancy Does Not Have To Be A Problem For Your Baby

-Asthma is a dangerous condition for pregnant women.
-When certain allergens are in the air, the air passages in the lungs become and irritable.
+is a dangerous condition for pregnant women.
+When certain allergens are in the air, the air passages in the lungs become swollen and irritable.
 If this condition is not diagnosed and managed correctly, it can endanger the of both mother and child.

 The major symptoms of asthma are wheezing, coughing, shortness of breath and tightness in the chest.
 Getting a handle on the symptoms is difficult since the severity of the attacks vary from case to case.

-How To Avoid Potential
+How To Avoid Potential Complications

 Birth complications can present themselves in many different forms, and some may be more concerning than others.
-For example, while some mothers might worry about taking additional medications during the prenatal period, it is actually the lack of oxygen that the most serious problems.
+For example, while some mothers might worry about taking additional medications during the prenatal period, it is actually the lack of oxygen that causes the most serious problems.
 This deprivation of oxygen can lead to cerebral palsy, low birth weight or premature birth.
 Blood pressure changes, or pre-eclampsia, can also present themselves in the mother and these too can be life-threatening.

 Complications from diabetes can be avoided with proper medical care.